taogen-docs/technical-interview-questions/interview-technical-questions/java/java-se-interview-questions.md

 <h2><a name="variables-and-types-t" href="#variables-and-types-c">Variables and Types</a></h2>
 <br>

-### What are the basic data types in Java?
+### What are the primitive data types in Java?
 What are their value ranges?

 | Data Type | Bytes   | Scope         | Default Value               |
 | --------- | ------- | ------------- | --------------------------- |